 This workshop focuses on reducing barriers and disparities in access to and delivery of healthcare services, including strategies for reducing these barriers and disparities.

 The Society of Human Resource Professionals (SHRM) has accredited this workshop for SHRM credits.
-Lorne Epstein, the facilitator, is SHRM-SCP accredited and has a Master's Degree in Organizational Development and Knowledge Management.
+Lorne Epstein, the facilitator, is SHRM-SCP accredited and has a master’s degree in Organizational Development and Knowledge Management.
 Lorne is currently a graduate student in Cognitive Neuroscience at George Mason University.

 LARA Requirements Text